ufz/ogs/web/content/docs/userguide/blocks/time_loop.md

 ### Error tolerances

-Error tolerances will be applied to the solution vector There are two two ways of defining error tolerances:
+Error tolerances will be applied to the solution vector There are two ways of defining error tolerances:

 - relative `<reltosl> </reltols>`
 - absolute `<abstols> </abstols>`